GEO vs SEO: Key Differences for AI Search in 2026 | RankWeave

 58% of U.S. Google searches now end in zero clicks.
 According to Exposure Ninja, DMG Media observed an 89% CTR decline in July 2025.
 Adobe's 2025 holiday data shows AI search traffic converts 31% higher, with 45% more time on-site.
 Commercial keywords triggering AI Overviews grew 128% year-over-year, and 38% of business leaders have already allocated budget to AI search optimization.

-According to WordStream, GEO vs SEO isn't either-or — it's a balance.
+According to WordStream, geo vs seo meaning in practice isn't either-or — it's a balance.
 SEO helps users find your content.
 GEO helps AI understand and reuse it.

 If you're already doing SEO: You've completed roughly one-third of GEO.
-Add Answer Capsules to key content, build third-party platform presence, increase publishing frequency, and use RankWeave to diagnose your AI visibility.
+Add Answer Capsules to key content, build third-party platform presence, increase publishing frequency, and follow our AI visibility optimization guide for a complete framework.

 If you haven't started: Build both simultaneously.
 GEO's ROI is accelerating — act now while competition is still low.